ponylang/rfcs/text/0000-partial-arithmetic.md

 # How We Test This

-How do we assure that the initial implementation works?
-How do we assure going forward that the new functionality works after people make changes?
-Do we need unit tests?
-Something more sophisticated?
-What's the scope of testing?
-Does this change impact the testing of other parts of Pony?
-Is our standard CI coverage sufficient to test this change?
-Is manual intervention required?
+There needs to be at least one additional Pony unit test that tests the error conditions of the new operators.

+There need to be new compiler tests that ensure that the method-operator resolution works correctly, similar to how the existing operators are resolved.

 # Drawbacks

 This adds more code to the parser and adds more symbols and special methods to pony objects.
 Also having 4 different kinds of doing basic arithmetic operations is a lot to grasp and to teach.